thunderbird/webext-support/auxiliary-apis/LegacyPrefs/README.md

 ## Objective

-Use this API to migrate preferences from the legacy pref branch to local storage.
+Use this API to migrate your preferences from the legacy pref branch to the local storage of your MailExtension.

 ## Usage